-My Maple Apple Breakfast Chops are marinated in maple syrup and apple juice and topped with maple apples, for an unforgettable sweet and savory combo!
+My Pork Chops with Maple Apples are brined in maple syrup and apple juice and pan seared to perfection.
+They are then topped with caramelized maple apples, for an unforgettable sweet and savory combo!

 Southern Pork Chops

 As someone who absolutely loves breakfast, even I occasionally feel uninspired by the same old breakfast meats.
 Bacon, sausage, ham, maybe the occasional steak; I've made them all.
-Then, I remembered one of my favorite Southern breakfast delights: Pork chops.
+Then, I remembered one of my favorite Southern delights: Pork Chops with Apples.

 What is brining?